Annuello

+Annuello is a locality in the Rural City of Swan Hill, Victoria, Australia.

-It is located in a wheat growing area begun by soldier settlers after World War I. A post office opened on 15 April 1921, a month after the railway line towards Robinvale began operations.
+Annuello is located in a wheat growing area begun by soldier settlers after World War I. A post office opened on 15 April 1921, a month after the railway line towards Robinvale began operations.
 The station was closed to passengers in February 1978, and the line was closed in January 2008.

 A strain of wheat suitable for the area is named Annuello.